JMIBarth/tutorials/mcmc_robot/README.md

 You should see that the MCMC chain quickly finds the probability peak, and that it rarely leaves it afterwards.

-Click on “**Stats**”.
-Here you should see that the number of MCMC samples inside the 50% contour is close to 50% of the total number, and that the number of samples inside the 95% contour is also close to 95%, in line with the expectation for MCMC sampling.
-The more steps you perform, the closer you will get to 50% and 95%, respectively.
+Click on “**Stats**” to check that about 50% of MCMC samples fall within the 50% contour and 95% within the 95% contour, as expected.
+Performing more steps will bring these percentages closer to 50% and 95%.

 --------
 </details>

-So far, we’ve only seen lines and dots representing states that have been accepted by the MCMC algorithm (colored in blue) and that have therefore become part of the MCMC chain.
-Activate “**Show fails**” in the Settings menu (you may have to re-run the chain).
-You should now also see purple lines representing the proposed states with lower probability that have been proposed but not accepted by the MCMC algorithm.
-You’ll see that these purple lines seem to surround the blue ones and the probability peak.
-That is, because the further away these dots are from the peak, the lower is their probability, and therefore they are also less often accepted.
-You may see the pattern more clearly if you re-run the chain with the “Show fails” option on.
+So far, we’ve only seen blue lines and dots representing states accepted by the MCMC algorithm, which are part of the MCMC chain.

+Activate “**Show fails**”  in the Settings menu (you may need to re-run the chain).
+You should now see purple lines representing proposed states with lower probabilities that were not accepted.
+These purple lines tend to surround the blue ones and the probability peak because lower-probability states, further from the peak, are less often accepted.
+Re-running the chain with “Show fails” on may make this pattern clearer.

 <kbd>![](./img/mcmc_robot_003.png)</kbd>

-Click on "**Clear**" again to remove the MCMC chain.
+Click on "**Clear**" to remove the MCMC chain.
 Change the **"Step length mean"** to 500 and set a standard deviation of the step size (**Step length sd/mean**) of 0.

 ![](../img/question_icon.png) How do these settings affect the discovery of the probability peak by the MCMC?
 Why do you see this pattern?